Busted! Digital Photography Myths

 - All ways to do it have the same effect on image brightness for the same amount of compensation.

 - The amount of compensation will typically be shown on all meter displays the same in all modes.

-In other words, a typical digital camera's exposure meter display is simply a mode-independent image brightness compensation meter.
+In other words, a typical digital camera's exposure meter display is simply and always a mode-independent image brightness compensation meter.